Part 3: Calibration & Imaging of 3C345

 ← back to top

-This workshop is a little different to the previous parts and aims to help you generate a script from scratch.
-We shall begin by helping out with the task names, however, later on this is completely down to you (with some useful hints of course!).
+This workshop is a bit different from the previous parts and aims to assist you in generating a script from scratch.
+We will start by helping you with the task names; however, later on, this is entirely up to you (with some useful hints, of course!).

 To begin:

-• Open NME_3C345_skeleton.py and you will see that the preamble is similar to the script from part 2
+• Open NME_3C345_skeleton.py, and you will see that the preamble resembles the script from part 2.

-The first thing we want to do is to set some variables in the script to make it easier if you want to use the same script to reduce some other, similar data.
+The first thing we want to do is set some variables in the script to make it easier if you want to use the same script to reduce other similar data.

-• Look at lines 26-30 in the skeleton script and use the task listobs task to set the paramters.
+• Refer to lines 36-40 in the skeleton script and use the listobs task to configure the parameters..

 target='**' # target source